hashicorp/boundary/README.md

 A real-world Boundary installation will likely consist of one or more controllers paired with one or more workers.
-A single Boundary binary can act in either of these two modes.
+A single Boundary binary can act in either, or both, of these two modes.

 Additionally, Boundary provides a Desktop client and CLI for end-users to request and establish authorized sessions to resources across a network.

 <img src="boundary_desktop_example.gif" alt="Boundary Desktop GIF" width="66%" height="66%" loop="true">

 Boundary does _not_ require software to be installed on your hosts and services.